 - Data from your social media accounts takes time to transfer to PostBeyond, so you will not see similar interactions immediately.

-- PostBeyond only captures 48hrs of data (with the exception of clickthroughs).
-Therefore, after 2 days, any interactions (likes, reshares, comments, etc. ) you received will not show on your leaderboard.
+- PostBeyond only captures 5 days of data for LinkedIn and 48hrs of data for Twitter and Facebook (with the exception of clickthroughs).
+Therefore, after these timeframes, any interactions (likes, reshares, comments, etc. ) you received will not show on your leaderboard.
 The only interaction that we track without a time limit is click throughs.

 Ever notice your Facebook sharing and interaction data is not correct?
 This could be the result of one of the following reasons: